GraphPKU/BREC/README.md

 ### Test Your Own GNN

-In addition to previous steps in reproducing baselines, implement *test_BREC.py* is needed.
+In addition to previous steps in reproducing baselines, implementing *test_BREC.py* is needed.

 #### Evaluation Step

-To test your own GNNs, in addition to previous steps, you need to implement *test_BREC.py* with your model and run (${configs} represents corresponding config usage):
+To test your GNNs, in addition to previous steps, you need to implement *test_BREC.py* with your model and run (${configs} represents corresponding config usage):

 ```bash
 python test_BREC.py ${configs}